Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: Preliminaries

-\textit{This means that the only singularities of $f$ on $U \setminus \lbrace 0 \rbrace$ are cross-caps (or Whitney umbrellas), transverse double and triple points.
-By shrinking $U$ if necessary, we can assume that there are no cross-caps nor triple points in $U$.
-Then, since we are in the nice dimensions of Mather }\rm(\cite[\textit{p}. \rm 208]{mather})\textit{, we can take a stabilization $\mathcal{F}$ of $f$},
+\textit{(b) When $n=2$, item (a) implies that the only singularities of $f$ on $U \setminus \lbrace 0 \rbrace$ are crosscaps (or Whitney umbrellas), transverse double points and triple points.
+By shrinking $U$ if necessary, we can assume that there are no crosscaps or triple points in $U$.
+Then, since we are in the nice dimensions of Mather }\rm(\cite[\textit{p}. \rm 208]{Mather})\textit{, we can take a stabilization $\mathcal{F}$ of $f$},